yuyanchenglab/lab-manual/docs/Intro to Computation/Programming.md

 This way, we are all working on the same version of R and python and so that you can use some commonly used tools without thinking about it in the future.

-There is some software that we've locally installed for the lab, and you can use it by adding this to your .bashrc file:
+There is some software that we've locally installed for the lab, and you can use it by adding this to your .bashrc file in the above `if` statement:

 ```
+if [ $HOSTNAME != "consign.hpc.local" ] &&
+   [ $HOSTNAME != "mercury.pmacs.upenn.edu" ] &&
+   [ $HOSTNAME != "hpclogin.pmacs.upenn.edu" ] &&
+   [ $HOSTNAME != "hpclogin1" ]; then
+    # ...
     LAB_SOFTWARE="/project/hipaa_ycheng11lab/software/"
     SOFTBIN="${LAB_SOFTWARE}/bin/"
     PATH=$SOFTBIN:$PATH
     export PATH # This line goes after all of your other PATH stuff

     export CPATH=$LAB_SOFTWARE/include:$CPATH
     export LD_LIBRARY_PATH=$LAB_SOFTWARE/lib:$LD_LIBRARY_PATH
     export LIBRARY_PATH=$LAB_SOFTWARE/lib:$LIBRARY_PATH

     export PYTHONPATH=/project/hipaa_ycheng11lab/software/python/lib/python3.11/site-packages/:/project/hipaa_ycheng11lab/software/python/bin/:$PYTHONPATH
+    # ...
+fi
 ```

-When coding, we also want to have coding buddies.
-This will be something we explore in the future.

-## Intro to the Command Line

-### Logging in

-If this is your first time logging in, follow the steps listed on the HPC wiki [here](https://hpcwiki.pmacs.upenn.edu/index.php/HPC:Login#First_Login).

-Otherwise, in your computer’s terminal, run the following command:

-    $ ssh <PMACS_ID>@consign.pmacs.upenn.edu

-Make sure to insert your own PMACS ID to replace <PMACS_ID>.
-It will then ask for your PMACS password.
-You won't see anything typing, but press Enter after you've typed out your password.
-You should then see the login screen and be in your home directory on the server.

-If you are not asked for your password and the request eventually times out, make sure that you  are connected to the VPN.
+While much of your time will be on the server, you may find the need to use the terminal on your own system.

+Mac's should install `homebrew`, a synonymous program to `apt-get`, `yum` or `pip` that will make installing other things easier.
+Run this command in your terminal:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+Follow the prompts and then test it out by installing a tool such as `wget`.
+This command can download files from the internet and is installed like this on MacOS

+    brew install wget

+This applies for both Mac and Windows users, but instructions are here for Windows.
+In MobaXterm, you can go to settings -> configurations and under Terminal Features you can set logging to printable output with timestamps.
+There have been countless times when having an exact image of commands I ran with timestamps have helped me figure something out.

+You can also create SSH sessions for Mercury and Consign on MobaXterm.
+With this, you can right click on the session, edit session and put in Advanced SSH Settings -> Execute Command `newgrp hipaa_ycheng11lab`.
+This will make it so that files you create will be fully available to members of our lab.

 ### Interactive Nodes